alexbalandi/kannadb_remaster/README.rst

 The repo was adapted to use `railway.json` for railway config, `Dockerfile` as the way to build container, `run.sh` as the actual run script, `pyproject.toml` for managing all dependencies with poetry. `example.env` from now on will contain all the env vars that are actually passed for railway deployment (right now we are using PostgressSQL as main db and redis for cache), so that we never get lost again.

+If you plan working on repo, please use `pip3 install pre-commit` then `pre-commit install` inside the repo to make sure all auto-formatting hooks are respected.

 Settings
 --------